Season Two Schedule Announcement – Learn Which Global Resorts Will Host The World’s Best

 What is The Snow League?

 The Snow League is the first professional winter sports league dedicated to snowboarding and freeskiing.
-Founded by three-time Olympic gold medal winning snowboarder and entrepreneur Shaun White, the league’s first season will feature a four-event global competition format, with the inaugural competition kicking off at Aspen Snowmass’ Buttermilk Mountain in March 2025, and continuing at top winter resorts worldwide.
+Founded by three-time Olympic gold medal winning snowboarder and entrepreneur Shaun White, the league’s first season will feature a four-event global competition format, with the inaugural competition kicking off at Aspen Snowmass’ Buttermilk in March 2025, and continuing at top winter resorts worldwide.

-The first season will feature men’s and women’s snowboard halfpipe competitions at all four events.
-Freeskiing will be introduced during the league’s second event in late 2025, and will be included in all future events.
 Athletes will compete to accumulate points based on their results from each event to be tallied together at the end of the season to crown The Snow League World Champion.

 What makes The Snow League different from other ski and snowboard competitions?